smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/02 - SQL Query Processing Order.md

 ## Comparing INNER, OUTER, and CROSS Joins

-The most important distinction between join types is how unmatched rows are handled:
+The primary difference is how each join handles matching and unmatched rows:

-- `INNER JOIN` acts as a filtering criterion and returns only matching rows
+- An `INNER JOIN` returns only row combinations that satisfy its `ON` predicate.
-- `OUTER JOIN` acts as a matching criterion and returns matching rows plus unmatched rows from one or both tables
+- A `LEFT OUTER JOIN` or `RIGHT OUTER JOIN` returns matching rows and preserves unmatched rows from one input.
+- A `FULL OUTER JOIN` preserves unmatched rows from both inputs.
-- `CROSS JOIN` returns all possible combinations and returns the Cartesian product
+- A `CROSS JOIN` returns every possible row combination and does not use an `ON` predicate.

 ---